 As full-time RV’ers, we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the “Off the Beaten Path” of every state.
 We love the big popular stuff like everyone else, but there is just something incredible about discovering something unique, different, and maybe a little “off the beaten path”.
 We certainly can’t explore them all, but we’d love you to include your favorites below too.
 Each series will include at least 1 epic boondocking area, some complete with pictures, and all with GPS coordinates.

-North Carolina is home of the worlds largest chest of drawers, and of course the worlds largest hammock.
+North Carolina is home to the world’s largest chest of drawers, and of course the world’s largest hammock.
 But wait!
 There’s more!

 I won’t lie!
 Driving the very small section of the Blue Ridge Parkway was absolutely stunning!
 We actually ended up between two closed ends of the Parkway.
 It was closed for the season, but we entered from a camping area that we were at and drove both ways until the barriers.

 North Carolina has the most waterfalls we’ve ever seen.
 I’m a waterfall junkie.
 As I’ve mentioned in so many of my other blogs, there are two places that make me feel the most me, and the most at peace.
 Waterfalls and slot canyons.
 Especially the ones that are less popular.

 This is a breathtaking double waterfall between Maggie Valley and Cherokee.
 Off Hwy 19, you’ll see a sign and a small parking area.
 A short walk takes you to an observation deck, or you can take a short walk down to the falls.

 Juney Whank Falls

 Located in Deep Creek, this is a lesser-known waterfall.